Bill Romanowski

 William Thomas Romanowski (born April 2, 1966) is an American former football linebacker who played in the National Football League (NFL) for 16 seasons.
 Nicknamed "Romo" and "RomoCop", he spent the majority of his career with the San Francisco 49ers and Denver Broncos.

-Romanowski played college football for the Boston College Eagles, receiving second-team All-American honors in 1987, and was selected by the 49ers in the third round of the 1988 NFL draft.
-He played six seasons each in San Francisco and Denver.
-Romanowski was also a member of the Philadelphia Eagles and Oakland Raiders for two seasons each.
+Romanowski played college football for the Boston College Eagles, receiving second-team All-American honors in 1987.
+He was selected by the 49ers in the third round of the 1988 NFL draft.
+Romanowski played six seasons each in San Francisco and Denver and was also a member of the Philadelphia Eagles and Oakland Raiders for two seasons each.
 At the time of his retirement, Romanowski won four Super Bowl titles, two each with the 49ers and Broncos, and twice received Pro Bowl honors during his Broncos tenure.
 He also led a controversial career due to often engaging in unsportsmanlike behavior, which resulted in altercations with opponents and teammates.